kavv210/aurrusfinal-ops-starter/content/pages/index.md

         alignItems: center
     type: GenericSection
   - title:
-      text: Outsourcing & Transformation
+      text: Business Consulting
       color: text-dark
       type: TitleBlock
-    subtitle: Optimize and Scale.
+    subtitle: Be in good company
     text: >
-      Consulting for outsourcing, offshoring, and process transformation across BPO, KPO, and ITeS verticals.
+      A service that provides advice and guidance to startups and small businesses.
     actions:
       - label: Get started
         url: /